 1914—the deadlock was broken by the Government losing its majority in the House as a result of the double dissolution election.
 The legislation was not reintroduced.

-1974—the Government was returned but the disagreement between the Houses continued, resulting in a joint sitting at which the bills concerned were passed.
+1974—the Government was returned but did not gain a majority in the Senate.
+The disagreement between the Houses continued, resulting in a joint sitting at which the bills concerned were passed.

 1975—the bills concerned were not reintroduced in the new Parliament.
-Unique circumstances applied in 1975—following disagreement over the passage of a number of bills the government was dismissed by the Governor-General and a ‘caretaker’ government installed to enable passage of appropriation bills.
+Unique circumstances applied in this instance.
+Following disagreement over the passage of a number of bills, the Government was dismissed by the Governor-General and a ‘caretaker’ government installed to enable passage of appropriation bills.
 The caretaker government then requested a double dissolution and was elected at the ensuing election.
 The bills providing the technical grounds for the double dissolution were not those of the caretaker government seeking the dissolution, but those of the Government dismissed by the Governor-General.

 1983—the deadlock was broken by the Government losing its majority in the House.

-1987—the Government was returned; the bill concerned was reintroduced and again passed by the House but ultimately not proceeded with.
+1987—the Government was returned but did not gain a majority in the Senate.
+The bill concerned was reintroduced and again passed by the House but ultimately not proceeded with.

-2016—the Government was returned; the bills concerned were reintroduced and passed by both Houses after the House agreed to Senate amendments.
+2016—the Government was returned but did not gain a majority in the Senate.
+The bills concerned were reintroduced and passed by both Houses after the House agreed to Senate amendments.

 For more information